Last updated Jul 12, 2023

 An app using external authentication provides a connection across multiple Atlassian products with shared authentication handled by the Forge platform.
 However, apps never have direct access to the OAuth 2.0 tokens.
 Instead, apps use the withProvider method to have the Forge platform automatically send tokens with each request.

-Learn how to integrate with an external provider in the external authentication tutorial.
+Learn how to integrate with an external provider

 Rate this page: